 🌎 Learn from thought leaders and musicians that are doing incredible things from all around the world.
 Who you surround yourself with impacts your mood and trajectory!

 I'm already in school - do I have time for this?

 What if I don't complete during the time allotted for the Challenge?
 How long do I have access?

 How long are the lessons/what's the time committment?

 Is this right for me if I'm a beginner?
 Who is it for?

 I'm a Thrive member.
 Do I get this for free?

 You mention a Facebook group.
 Do I need it to participate?

 Hi!
-We are Ixi, Tiffany, Ted and Nick!
-We've got a diverse set of experiences under our belts and want to share them with you.
-As your Thrive hosts, we curate your content and find incredible guests and topics that we know will offer you important learning.
+We are Ixi, Ted and Nick!
+We love making programs to help you build a life in music.
+As your Thrive hosts, we curate your content and find incredible guests and topics that we know will offer important learning.
 We look out for trends and things we think you need to know and then bring them to you!